textpattern/textpattern.github.io/tags/article_id.md

 <txp:article_id />
 ~~~

 The `article_id` tag is a *single* tag which returns the numeric ID of the article being displayed.
-This number will also be reflected as a part of the article permanent URL if it has been chosen as the 'Permanent link mode' in the [Preferences administration panel](http://docs.textpattern.io/administration/preferences-panel).
+This number will also be reflected as a part of the article permanent URL if it has been chosen as the 'Article URL pattern' in the [Preferences administration panel](http://docs.textpattern.io/administration/preferences-panel#article-url-pattern).

 ## Attributes